Emily-Keymon/Group-Project/README.md

 ## Questions for analysis:
 * How do the three data sets compare?
 Do they reveal either consistencies or inconsistencies?
 * What % of population was tested and how much does testing vary from state to state?
-Does the testing percentages correlate to COVID-19 count?
+Do the testing percentages correlate to COVID-19 count?
 * Did the state shutdown and reopening timings of these six states impact the daily new COVID-19 cases?
 Did the reopening of specific businesses in certain states cause COVID-19 transmission to skyrocket?

+## Answers to our questions:
+*  The three data sets selected for this analysis proved to be staistically significantly similar.
+The histogram showed the data sets overlayed each other indicating the data sets are similar.
+For further analysis, a t-test was performed.
+This resulted in t-scores with p-values larger than .05.
+Therefore, the difference found is not statistically significanlty different.
+* The correlation coefficient between testing percentages and COVID-19 count was only 0.12, which indicates there is no relationship between the two variables.
+This is also demonstrated in the scatter plot where the data points are spread all over rather than being clustered in a linear fashion.
+The r-squared value of 0.0136 indicates that only 1.36% of the movements of daily COVID-19 count (dependent variable) are explained by the movements in the testing percentage (independent variable).
+Thus, there is no relationship between the two at all.
+* The t-test produced a p-value that is significantly smaller than 0.05, which indicates that the differences between the average COVID-19 daily cases in the two state groups is statistically significant.
+This indicates that the reopening of bars, nightclubs, recreational venues, and lax restaurant dine-in policies significantly contributed to higher transmissions of COVID-19.

 ## Why did we pick those specific states?
 *All state data as of 7/22/20